 Backstory and Context

 The observatory also serves as the University of California's lead testing location for developing new instruments and technology for optical astronomy.
 Upgrades to the facility are developed done UC Santa Cruz and UCLA campuses.
 It was originally ran by director Dr. Charles Donald Shane and co-operated with Mary Lea Heger Shane.
-It is still open and operates daily.
-Tours can be taken daily, during the day.
-Schedule night tours are offered on a limited basis,only in the Summer.
+Tours are offered daily and schedule night tours are offered on a limited basis,in summer.

 - DeVorkin, D. H. (2018, January 2).
 Lick Observatory.
 Retrieved February 28, 2020, from https://www.britannica.com/topic/Lick-Observatory